Huawei Mate 70 Air

 Main Differences

-• Water resistance is Waterproof on Huawei Mate 70 Air and Water resistant on ZTE Blade V80 Design.
+• Water resistance is rated as waterproof on Huawei Mate 70 Air and water resistant on ZTE Blade V80 Design.

 • Weight is 208 g on Huawei Mate 70 Air and 191 g on ZTE Blade V80 Design.